FahadUmair/listings/README.md

 ## Development Notes

-- The app uses AWS Lambda to connect with MongoDB.
-- Ensure backend endpoints are configured correctly to avoid CORS issues.
+- To enable querying MongoDB, I created an AWS Lambda function.
+This function acts as the backend service, interfacing with the MongoDB database to fetch and filter listings based on user input.
+- The Lambda function is integrated with an AWS API Gateway, which handles HTTP requests and ensures secure communication between the React Native app and the database.
+- For local development and testing, CORS headers were added to the Lambda responses to address any cross-origin issues when running the app from `localhost`.

-## Code for my backend lambda function
+## Code for my aws lambda function

 ```javascript
 const { MongoClient } = require("mongodb");